ProjectEvergreen/greenwood/packages/init/README.md

 ## Usage

-Create a directory and then run the command to scaffold from a minimal greenwood template, install dependencies, and launch the greenwood development server.
+Create a directory and then run the command to scaffold from a minimal greenwood template.

 ```bash
 mkdir myapp && cd myapp
 npx @greenwood/init
 ```

+> add `--install` to immediately `npm/yarn install` after build.
+Use `--yarn` to use yarn instead of npm default.